ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 Check out this [tutorial], and review the [official] docs after.

 !!!
 Note
-    Programming In Lua (offical link) is a couple versions behind and may not be fully accurate!
+    Programming In Lua (offical link) is based on Lua 5.0 and missing additions of later version!

 **Intermediate**